Is Social Media Making Us Anti-Social | Funzing Talk 26th Feb 2019

 Everything went relatively smoothly and the audience of 26 was perfect for my first talk.

 The first half lasted for just over 45 minutes and then the second was an hour, with a Q&A. The audience was fabulously engaged and eager to participate, which was great as I left my notes behind the projector and ended up freestyling the entire talk.
 Thank god I have a good memory.

-The Q&A wasn’t frightening in the slightest although I was asked so difficult questions but the audience was so lovely and eager it was quite easy to answer everything and I hope I gave them the information they desired.
+The Q&A wasn’t frightening in the slightest although I was asked so difficult questions the audience was so lovely and eager it was quite easy to answer everything and I hope I gave them the information they desired.

 At least I didn’t get that audience member that starts with ‘I’m just playing devil’s advocate’.

 I think most audience members were shocked by the statistics I revealed on social media effects on the iGeneration – those born after 1995 but prior to 2012 – who have effectively grown up with social media from conception.
-Particularly regarding the change in the number of suicides, murder, and mental health GP appointments in young people.
+Particularly regarding the change in the number of suicides, murders, and mental health GP appointments in young people.
 Heavy stuff.

 During the 15-minute break – which was needed by the time of got onto those statistics – I ended up being recorded for a podcast and asked questions by a lovely group of attendees.
 Then after the talk was over I spent another hour hanging out with the guests and trying not to blush at the praise I was being given.